Pronounced: in-trah-U-tah-rin dee-vice in-sur-shun

 Copyright © Nucleus Medical Media, Inc.

 You may feel cramping or mild discomfort while the IUD is being inserted.
-You may be given nonsteroidal anti-inflammatory medication such as ibuprofen an hour before the procedure.
+You may asked to take nonsteroidal anti-inflammatory medication (NSAID) such as ibuprofen an hour before the procedure.

 You may be given medication to ease any discomfort.
-Once you are ready, you will be able to leave.
+When you are ready, you will be able to leave.

 Be sure to follow your doctor’s instructions.
 When you return home:

-Hormone-releasing IUDs are not always immediately effective.
+Hormone-releasing IUDs are not always effective right away.
 Talk to your doctor about alternate methods of birth control until the IUD takes effect.

 The Society of Obstetricians and Gynaecologists of Canada